google/fhir-data-pipes/doc/docs/tutorials/postgres_example.md

-# Postgres DWH using custom schema
+# PostgreSQL DWH using custom schema

 ## Overview
 In this tutorial you will learn how to configure and deploy FHIR Data Pipes to transform FHIR data into a PostgreSQL data-warehouse using FHIR ViewDefinition resources to define the custom schema.